Saving Energy With Air Curriculum Activity

-In the Saving Energy with Air activity, students develop simple models demonstrating single and double-glazing and measure the temperature change over a 10 minute period.
-Before beginning the activity students make a prediction about what they think may happen and analyse their results providing an explanation as to how double-glazing windows can reduce energy loss and heat gain in a house.
+In this activity, students develop simple models to demonstrate single and double-glazing and measure the temperature change over a 10 minute period.
+Before beginning the activity students make a prediction about what they think may happen and analyse their results providing an explanation as to how double-glazing windows can reduce heat loss and heat gain in a house.

 Key Learning Intentions

 1. Students will be able to identify where heat loss and heat gain occurs in a house

 2. Students will be able to setup a simple experiment, make a prediction, collect and analyse the results

 3. Students will be able to explain the effect of double-glazing in a house

 1. Making a prediction about the outcome of the activity